dunamismax/Next.js/api-playground/README.md

 # API Playground

-This is a Next.js application that provides a fun and interactive demonstration of various APIs.
+This is a Next.js application that provides a fun and interactive demonstration of various APIs, and features a stunning dark theme.

 ## Prerequisites